Hormones

 • The insulin resistance caused by adrenal hyperfunction can impair liver detox.

-• High cortisol can promote thyroid dysfunction, specifically “secondary hypothyroidism” and T4 —> T3 conversion issues (learn about the 6 different types of hypothyroidism here).
+• High cortisol can promote thyroid dysfunction, specifically “secondary hypothyroidism” and issues converting T4 into T3 (learn about the 6 different types of hypothyroidism here).

 • Excess cortisol suppresses the immune system and can lead to low white blood cells (WBCs).